Ruchita-Raghu/ruchita-raghu-portfolio/EcoProducts, Inc OLTP & OLAP/Database Management ReadMe.md

 #### EXECUTIVE SUMMARY
 <p> Eco Products, Inc., is a manufacturing company, founded in Colorado, in 1990.
 Their purpose is to be “the vanguard of a Zero Waste future”.
 Their business is based on environmental concepts like recycling, reusing, composting, renewable resources, and sustainability.
 Their products include hot cups, cold cups, containers, utensils, and bags which are manufactured keeping those concepts in mind.
 Unlike other manufacturers, in order to remain environmentally conscious, the company needs to be aware of certain requirements and processes.
 There is an opportunity to build a database which will help them organize data, share data across centers, and visualize their progress. </p>
+<p> ** Please note: No copyright infringement intended in terms of the company name.
+The data associated, its details, analysis, and conclusions do not pertain to the actual company called EcoProducts.
+All of the project codes, tables, names were all fictitiously created for the purpose of the project.
+No intention to copy company brands. </p>

 #### BUSINESS PROBLEM AND OPPORTUNITY
 <pre> The need for a database arises due to several factors –